$0 Alberta Adoption Quick-Start Checklist

 Can you adopt in Alberta without going through an agency?

-Yes, for three of the four pathways.
+Yes, for two of the four pathways.
 Public adoption through ACFS requires no private agency.
-Kinship and step-parent adoption uses the Court of King's Bench Self-Help Kit, no agency involved.
-International adoption from some countries can be pursued without an Alberta agency (though the destination country's rules apply).
-Only private domestic infant adoption legally requires a licensed Alberta adoption agency.
+Kinship and step-parent adoption uses the Court of King's Bench Self-Help Kit, with no agency involved.
+Private domestic and international adoption require a licensed Alberta adoption agency.

 What is the cheapest way to adopt a child in Alberta?